What Is Bronchiolitis?

 - Keep infants away from anyone who has a cold or cough.

-- Protect kids from secondhand smoke.
+- Keep kids away from secondhand smoke.

 - Keep toys and surfaces clean.